csek06/appd-binary-downloader/README.md

 - "encrypted-password" "Your Encrypted Password created by this Program via -create-password"
 - "decrypted-password" "Your AppDynamics Community Password to be Encrypted"
 - "create-password" "Flag to create an Encrypted Password to be used for this program"
+- "auth" "Flag that is combined from your Username and Encrypted Password to be used for this program"

 Platform Components